Roof Drain Systems for Flat Roofs

 These problems can escalate quickly—potentially voiding your roofing warranty or failing building inspections.

 To avoid costly damage, explore the most practical flat roof water pooling solutions.
-Proper drainage doesn’t just save money—it protects everything beneath the roof.
+Proper flat roof draining solutions don’t just save money—they protect everything beneath the roof.

 Main Types of Flat Roof Drainage Systems (Visual Guide Included)

-Each flat roof requires a drainage system tailored to its shape, use, and exposure to the elements.
-Here’s an overview of the primary drain types:
+Each flat roof requires a carefully engineered flat roof drainage design tailored to its shape, use, and exposure to the elements.
+Here’s an overview of the primary flat roof drainage options and drain types:

 Internal Roof Drains